-- A refund in relation to the settlement of a long-standing claim with HMRC regards gaming duty is separately disclosed due to its size on initial recognition - Profit/(loss) arising on property disposals property disposals are disclosed separately as they are not considered to be part of adjusted trade performance and there is volatility in the size of the profit/(loss) in each accounting period. - Movement in the valuation of the property portfolio this is disclosed separately, due to the size and volatility of the movement in property valuation each period, which can be partly driven by movements in the property market and discount rate where impairment reviews are completed.
-This movement is also not considered to be part of the adjusted trade performance of the Group and would prevent comparability between periods of the Group's trading performance if not separately disclosed. - Costs associated with acquisitions all costs directly associated with acquisition of subsidiaries, including fair value adjustment to the associate carrying value and settlement of pre-existing lease contracts, within the Group are reported separately due to the nature of the transaction as they are not considered to be part of the adjusted trade performance of the Group.
+- · A refund in relation to the settlement of a long-standing claim with HMRC regarding gaming duty was separately disclosed in prior periods due to its size on initial recognition. - Profit/(loss) arising on property disposals property disposals are disclosed separately as they are not considered to be part of adjusted trade performance and there is volatility in the size of the profit/(loss) in each accounting period. - .
+Movement in the valuation of the property portfolio this is disclosed separately, due to the size and volatility of the movement in property valuation each period, which can be partly driven by movements in the property market and discount rate where impairment reviews are completed.
+This movement is also not considered to be part of the adjusted trade performance of the Group and would prevent comparability between periods of the Group's trading performance if not separately disclosed. - Costs associated with acquisitions all costs directly associated with acquisition of subsidiaries, including in the prior period fair value adjustment to the associate carrying value and settlement of pre-existing lease contracts, within the Group are reported separately due to the nature of the transaction as they are not considered to be part of the adjusted trade performance of the Group.